Sreekar Sai Ranganathan

 4D spatio-temporal neural activity imaging using Fourier LFM

 A recent development for reconstructing neural activity from fourier-light field data is sparse-decomposition LFM, which isolates sparse neural activity from background fluorescence for improved reconstruction.
-Developing new methods for faster reconstruction exploiting redundancies in neural activity via the DAAD KOSPIE scholarship program.
+Developed new methods for faster reconstruction exploiting redundancies in neural activity.
+Supported by the DAAD KOSPIE scholarship program.

 Improved NMF for imaging through scattering media